 In the fall, it seems that almost any warm day is referred to by most people as “Indian summer.”
 And while their error is certainly not of the world-shaking variety, they are, for the most part, wrong.

-When Is Indian Summer?
+What Is an Indian Summer?